SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - **General Routing & State Management Updates:**
   Updated navigation functions to use `useNavigate` from React Router v6, and refined Redux integration across authentication and profile update flows.

+## Recent Updates

+- **Cart Reducer State Mutation Fix:**
+  Updated the cart reducer to avoid direct state mutations.
+Now, when items are added or removed, the state is updated immutably and derived values (e.g., itemsPrice) are computed from a new array, ensuring correct behavior and adherence to Redux best practices.

+- **Navigation & Routing Enhancements:**
+  Refined the use of `useNavigate` in components such as ShippingScreen and CartScreen by consolidating the Router setup in `index.js` and eliminating duplicate Router wrappers.

+- **CheckoutSteps Component Update:**
+  Replaced usage of `LinkContainer` with React Bootstrap's `Nav.Link as={Link}` to ensure correct navigation within the app's single Router context.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: